Best bonds to watch for investors and traders

 Buying bonds summed up

-- With IG, you can invest in bond ETFs and trade bonds via CFDs
+- With us, you can invest in bond ETFs or trade on bond price movements with spread bets or CFDS

 Live prices on most popular markets